edazdarevic/CIDRUtils/README.md

 CIDRUtils
 =========

+This is a mavenized and improved version of the original.
+See forked link.
 CIDRUtils is a Java library that enables you to get an IP range from CIDR specification.
 It supports both IPv4 and IPv6.

 ###IPv4 Example